RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 14.md

 They could march for a long while still, but they were very glad they hadn't needed to carry Trouble any further than the bus stop.

-Debug had muscles, just not a lot of them.
+Debug had muscles, enough to get herself into mischief; apparently not enough to get herself back out of it.
 She was used to using engineering to multiply her strength rather than simply being as strong as needed.
-She strongly suspected her terrible eating habits were part of why she had stayed short and never put on muscle, but it could be inherited for all she knew.
+She strongly suspected her terrible eating habits were part of why she had stayed short and never put on muscle, but it could be inherited for all she knew since she didn't share a drop of blood with anyone who had called themself her parent.

 Trouble firmly held her hand and walked by her side rather than trailing behind her as they had done when they had left the hotel several hours earlier.
-She wasn't sure what about fainting from seemingly nowhere had given them a confidence boost.
-That or they knew it had been as bad as it was because Debug hadn't seen anything leading up to the problem, so if they stayed in her peripheral vision she'd be able to help quicker.
+She wasn't sure what about fainting from seemingly nowhere had given them a confidence boost, but since waking back up at the bus stop they hadn't hidden behind Debug since.
+That or they knew it had been as bad as it was because Debug hadn't seen anything leading up to the problem, so if they stayed in her peripheral vision Debug would be able to help quicker.

 Either way, as they approached the hotel front door, Debug stopped and bowed to her companion gently kissing their hand.
 The act being the furthest thing from chaste purity they'd done all day.
 As debug looked back up to see their reaction she caught a sly smile being smothered.
+Hopefully being playful would help smooth over their rough evening.

 "Good evening then.
 It has been most wonderful, except for the minor hiccough towards the end."
 Trouble said through an incredibly thick fake British accent.
 Before taking the lead and entering the hotel.